Quickstart

 2. Setting up GitHub

-2. Install Git on your local machine.
+1. Install Gitarrow-up-right on your local machine.

 3. Installing nvm, Node and setting up local variables